 Infectious diseases are responsible for the deaths of 14 to 17 million individuals each year, across the developing and developed world.
-Antimicrobial Resistance - a modern epidemic - further compounds the challenges and burdens infectious place on health care systems the world over.
+Antimicrobial Resistance (AMR) - a modern epidemic - further compounds the challenges and burdens of infectious disease on health care systems the world over.

-The increase in drug-resistant and emerging pathogen populations continues to pose a worsening public health problem.
-The lack of therapeutic options to combat not only these, but even the most common microbial infections is a major health and socioeconomic global concern.
-Add to this the factors of declining new antimicrobial drug approvals and an inadequate pipeline of anti-infective therapies to combat this problem and the point if anti-infectives crisis is reached.
+The limited therapeutic options to combat not only AMR, but even the most common microbial infections is a major health and socioeconomic global concern.
+Declining new antimicrobial drug approvals and an inadequate pipeline of anti-infective therapies meets at a crossroad with AMR of anti-infectives crisis.